 - Online registration remains open until the Friday before classes begin.
 Students can add/drop classes on their own throughout this time frame in CampusPortal.

-- During the first two weeks of class, students can continue to add/drop classes before their final schedule is finalized.
+- During the first week of class, students can continue to add classes, and during the first two weeks, students can drop classes before their schedule is finalized.
 To do this, you must complete a drop/add slip, acquire the necessary signatures, and submit it to the Office of Student Records.

-- Please check the college calendar to confirm actual dates and deadlines.
+- Please check the academic calendar to confirm actual dates and deadlines.

 Stay on Track